AnWang-AI/Real-Time-Object-Detection-and-Tracking/README.md

 ### Pretrained model for SSD

-You can download model from https://drive.google.com/file/d/0B0qPCUZ-3YwWUXh4UHJrd1RDM3c/view?usp=sharing , then please put this model in subfolder 'SSD/checkpoints', so that the detector can find and load the pretrained_model.
+You can download model from https://drive.google.com/file/d/0B0qPCUZ-3YwWUXh4UHJrd1RDM3c/view?usp=sharing , then please put this model into subfolder 'SSD/checkpoints', so that the detector can find and load the pretrained_model.

 ### Pretrained model for SiamRPN

-You can download model from https://drive.google.com/drive/folders/1BtIkp5pB6aqePQGlMb2_Z7bfPy6XEj6H , then please put this model in subfolder 'DaSiamRPN', so that the tracker can find and load the pretrained_model.
+You can download model from https://drive.google.com/drive/folders/1BtIkp5pB6aqePQGlMb2_Z7bfPy6XEj6H , then please put this model into subfolder 'DaSiamRPN', so that the tracker can find and load the pretrained_model.

 # 目标检测和目标跟踪结合